Cardiac stress test

 Please let your physician know this and an alternate test can be ordered (i.e., persantine cardiolite).

 - What are beta blockers?

-Please check with your pharmacist and /or physician but some common examples are: Atenolol Metoprolol
+Please check with your pharmacist and/or physician but some common examples are atenolol and metoprolol.

-- Why do I need to stop my beta blockers?
+- Why do I have to stop my beta blockers?